abhimanyupallavisudhir/chit/README.md

 chat.model = "openrouter/anthropic/claude-3.7-sonnet"
 ```

-We use [litellm](https://github.com/BerriAI/litellm) for the LLM completions, so use their model naming conventions (very useful comprehensive list [here](https://github.com/BerriAI/litellm/blob/main/model_prices_and_context_window.json)).
+We use [litellm](https://github.com/BerriAI/litellm) for the LLM completions, so use their model naming conventions (very useful comprehensive list [here](https://github.com/BerriAI/litellm/blob/main/model_prices_and_context_window.json)) and set API keys in the environment variables [using their conventions](https://github.com/BerriAI/litellm?tab=readme-ov-file#usage-docs).

 ## images